 What qualifies a species as Endangered?

 Different government and local organisations have their own criteria for deciding for the species are endangered or not.
-The International Union for Conservation of Nature (IUCN) maintains the most comprehensive list of endangered species around the world.
+The International Union for Conservation of Nature (IUCN) maintains the most comprehensive list of endangered species worldwide.
 The Red List of Threatened Species judges each species on five different standards.

 According to IUCN, an endangered species is one that meets any one of the following criteria as given below: